More (Theme from Mondo Cane)

-"Ti Guarderò Nel Cuore" ("I will look into your heart"), later released under the international title "More", is a pop song adapted from a film score written by Riz Ortolani and Nino Oliviero for the 1962 Italian documentary film Mondo Cane.
+"Ti Guarderò Nel Cuore" ("I will look into your heart"), later released under the international title "More", is a love song adapted from a film score written by Riz Ortolani and Nino Oliviero for the 1962 Italian documentary film Mondo Cane.
 Ortolani and Oliviero originally composed the melody as an orchestral arrangement that served as the film's theme music.
-Italian lyrics were provided by Marcello Ciorciolini, which were adapted into English by Norman Newell.
-It has since become a pop standard.
+Italian lyrics were provided by Marcello Ciorciolini, and were adapted into English by Norman Newell.
+It has since become an easy listening and pop standard.

 The film Mondo Cane is a documentary, and uses a variety of music to accompany various segments.
 Some melodies are used repeatedly, in different styles, each named for the part of the movie where the music is used.
 Of the 15 music tracks on the soundtrack album, one melody is presented 6 times, another melody 2 times.
 The melody which became known as "More" is presented 4 times, named "Life Savers Girls", "The Last Flight/L'Ultimo Volo", "Models In Blue/Modelle in Blu", "Repabhan Street/Repabhan Strasse", in styles ranging from lush to march and 3/4 waltz.

 "More" is one of Ortolani's acclaimed and influential works.
 It won the 1964 Grammy Award for Best Instrumental Theme.
 It was nominated for the Academy Award for Best Original Song at the 36th Academy Awards in 1964, where it was performed in English by Katyna Ranieri.
 The nomination led Ruggero Deodato to hire Ortolani to compose the score for his film Cannibal Holocaust.

 Selective list of recorded versions

 Katyna Ranieri

-Katyna Ranieri recorded “'Ti Guarderò Nel Cuore” with italian lyrics in 1962, with an orchestra conducted by the composer Ortolani, who was also her husband.
+Katyna Ranieri recorded “'Ti Guarderò Nel Cuore” with Italian lyrics in 1962, with an orchestra conducted by the composer Ortolani, who was also her husband.
 It was issued as a 45rpm single by MGM.
-Ranieri sang “More” live in english at the 36th Academy Awards in 1964, where the song was nominated for an Oscar.
+Ranieri sang “More” live in English at the 36th Academy Awards in 1964, where the song was nominated for an Oscar.

 Kai Winding version

 "More" first caught U.S. attention as a pop instrumental hit by jazz trombone player Kai Winding that was arranged and conducted by Claus Ogerman, released as a single on Verve 10295.
-Popular in the summer and autumn of 1963, the record peaked at #2 on the Easy Listening chart and at #8 and lasted 15 weeks on the Billboard Hot 100,.
+Popular in the summer and autumn of 1963, the record peaked at #2 on the Easy Listening chart and at #8 and lasted 15 weeks on the Billboard Hot 100.
 Rather than employing a traditional jazz instrument, the recording's melody was instead performed on the electronic Ondioline by Jean-Jacques Perrey.
 Verve retitled the parent album Soul Surfin' containing "More" and other songs performed by Winding's big band !!!!More!!!
 (Theme from Mondo Cane) to capitalise on the single's popularity.
 While Winding's brassy performances feature top jazz players, notably Kenny Burrell on guitar, the arrangements are in so-called "surf music" style.